Radiofrequency Therapy : nonsurgical vaginal tightening

 “And maintaining the health of the vagina and vulva can prevent many problems further down the line,” continues Ms Tania Adib.

 How do I know if nonsurgical vaginal tightening will be right for me?

-If you believe your vagina is not functioning or feeling the same way you want it to, Radiofrequency Therapy is well worth exploring.
+If you believe your vagina is not functioning or feeling the same way you want it to, radiofrequency therapy is well worth exploring.
 It’s particularly effective in treating vaginal laxity shortly after a vaginal childbirth.
 But equally, during and after menopause, when vaginal atrophy (the thinning and drying of the vaginal walls) is common, the treatment can have a positive impact on everything from painful sex to mild prolapse.

-How much does InMode Votiva Radiofrequency Therapy cost?
+How much does radiofrequency therapy cost?

 A single treatment at The Medical Chambers Kensington is £850.

-Nonsurgical Vaginal Tightening at The Medical Chambers Kensington
+Nonsurgical vaginal tightening at The Medical Chambers Kensington